Author list

 Peter Mattock

 Peter Mattock has been teaching and leading maths for over 15 years.
-He is a specialist leader of education (SLE) and an accredited secondary maths professional development lead who regularly presents at conferences across the country.
+He is the Secondary Maths National Thought Leader with Twinkl publishing and is a specialist leader of education (SLE) and an accredited secondary maths professional development lead who regularly presents at conferences across the country.
 Peter also develops teaching for mastery in the secondary school classroom, having been part of the first cohort of specialists trained in mastery approaches by the National Centre for Excellence in the Teaching of Mathematics (NCETM).

 Read Peter's features in TES: